Monthly Bookmarks –

 - And finally, “The best way to start a category and make yourself its king is to find one of those problems, concisely define it, and make sure others see it as you see it.
 Chances are good that others will begin to see you as the person who can solve the problem.”

-Chapter 10 alone is worth the price of the book if you are seeking a transition in your career just as Dave did in this chapter.
+Chapter 10 alone is worth the book’s price if you are seeking a transition in your career, just as Dave did in this chapter.

 5. Your Most Important Number

-Out of curiosity, I started skimming Lee Benson’s new book, Your Most Important Number.
-It’s okay, but I feel as though I’ve read this type of book more than once.
+Curious, I started skimming Lee Benson’s book, Your Most Important Number.
+It’s okay, but I feel like I’ve read this type of book more than once.

 Then again, the author has the credentials–he once sold his business for nine figures, so he’s sharing his framework of growth and excellence in his new season of life.